SevenSec114/syome-blog/README.md

 1. **Tailwind CSS Typography Plugin** - Provides beautiful default styles for all Markdown elements
 2. **Enhanced Markdown Renderer Component** - Custom Astro component with additional styling options
 3. **Custom Processor** - Built with the remark/rehype ecosystem for maximum control

+### GitHub Stats

+This blog includes a GitHub stats feature that displays various statistics about your GitHub activity.
+The stats are fetched via GitHub API and include:

+1. **Contributions** - Total contribution count across all years
+2. **Repositories** - Breakdown of your repositories:
+   - Public repositories you own
+   - Private repositories you own
+   - Repositories you collaborate on (where you're the owner)
+3. **Stars** - Total stars across all your non-fork repositories
+4. **Pull Requests** - Total pull requests you've created
+5. **Issues** - Total issues you've created
+6. **Languages** - Breakdown of programming languages used in your repositories

+The GitHub stats are fetched from the client side by making a request to `/api/github-stats`, which is an Astro API route that communicates with GitHub's GraphQL and REST APIs.

+Note that the repository counts only include `non-fork repositories` you own or collaborate on.
+The current implementation does not include repositories you've contributed to but don't own or collaborate on, which provides a more focused view of your direct work rather than all contributions.

 ## 🛠️ Post Guidelines